demisto/content/Packs/Recorded_Future/Integrations/Recorded_Future/README.md

 <h2 id="commands">Commands</h2>
 </div>
 <div class="cl-preview-section">
-<p>You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.<br> After you successfully execute a command, a DBot message appears in the War Room with the command details.</p>
+<p>You can execute these commands from the Cortex XSOAR CLI, as part of an automation, or in a playbook.<br> After you successfully execute a command, a DBot message appears in the War Room with the command details.</p>
 </div>
 <div class="cl-preview-section">
 <ol>